ibm-cloud-docs/assistant/entities.md

     **NOTE**: You should create *at least* 10 annotations for each contextual entity; more annotations are recommended for production use.

+1. Repeat this process for each entity mention that you want to annotate.

+    **Attention**: Be sure to annotate every mention of an entity type that occurs in any user examples that you edit.
+See [What you don't annotate matters](#entity-counter-examples) for more details.
 1. Now, click the annotation you just created.
 A box opens that says, `Go to: @product`.
 Clicking that link takes you directly to the entity.

     ![Verify value computer for product entity](images/oe-verify-value.png)